- •Movie editing tips

-How to Add Subtitles to a Video
+How to Add Subtitles to a Video Quickly and Easily

 Adding subtitles/captions to a video is neccessay for peopel to better understand your content, especially for people who are deaf or hard of hearing.
 In addition, 85% of users on social media would turn off the sound of a video when they are scrolling through the social feeds, that makes captions much more important than ever if you want your content stand out.
-For whatever reason, if you want to add subtitles/captions to a video, this article is right for you.
+For whatever reason, if you want to know how to add subtitles to a video, this article is right for you.
 Have a quick skim here.

-- How to add and edit subtitles to a video
+- How to add and edit subtitles to a video with Filora9

 - How to add downloaded subtitles to a video

 - Further reading: What are subtitles?
-Hardsub or softsub?
+Hardsub or softsub